Not Many Wise

 What do religions teach about forgiveness and reconciliation?

-What is an ultimate question?
+What is the ultimate question?

 Identify what makes some questions ultimate.